Home Page

 • germ cell tumours, which are more common in younger women;

-• stromal tumours, which can occur at any age; and
+• stromal tumours, which are rare and can occur at any age; and

 • borderline tumours, which don’t spread as quickly as other forms of ovarian cancer.